HPIM: Heterogeneous Processing-In-Memory-based Accelerator for Large Language Models Inference: Microarchitecture Design of HPIM

 \subsection{HBM-Based PIM Design}

 The HBM-PIM subsystem, illustrated in Fig.~\ref{fig5:HBM-PIM Architecture}, leverages an advanced HBM3 stack architecture comprising $8$ vertically stacked 8-Hi DRAM dies interconnected by TSVs.
 Each DRAM die contains $2$ independent channels, each with $2$ pseudo-channels (pCH).
 These pCHs are further subdivided into $8$ bank groups (BG) and $4$ banks, facilitating massive internal bandwidth and highly parallel data access.
-To avoid the prohibitive cost of integrating complex, full-core logic into HBM, our HBM-PIM subsystem adopts a simplified compute logic integrated at the bank level.
+To avoid the prohibitive cost of integrating complex, full-core logic into HBM, our HBM-PIM subsystem adopts simplified compute logic integrated at the bank level.
 Building upon previous PIM paradigms (e.g., Newton architecture~\cite{he2020newton}), each bank integrates dedicated multiply-accumulate (MAC) units to process large-scale, weight-intensive GEMV computations directly near the memory cell arrays, significantly reducing data movement overhead.
 In contrast to the SRAM-PIM subsystem, the HBM-PIM units are managed by a set of simple commands rather than a full-fledged ISA.
 This design choice minimizes control overhead and hardware complexity within the bank.

-The DRAM die supports two operational modes: a standard read/write mode and a dedicated compute mode.
-In standard read/write mode, data is transferred between the memory array and external interfaces.
-In compute mode, activation is initially loaded into the global buffer shared among all banks within a pCH, and then simultaneously broadcast to each bank.
-Concurrently, weight and activation streams are processed in parallel by GEMV units, efficiently performing multiplication and accumulation operations.
+The proposed DRAM die supports two classes of operations: conventional memory access (i.e., read and write operations) and PIM-enabled computation.
+Both types of operations share a unified memory controller and command path, with the distinction occurring at the command interpretation and scheduling levels.
+In the PIM execution path, input activations are initially loaded into the global buffer shared by all banks within a pCH, and then simultaneously broadcast to each bank.
+Concurrently, weight and activation streams are processed in parallel by PUs, efficiently performing multiplication and accumulation operations.
 To further minimize unnecessary data movement, our design fully exploits input reuse by ensuring input elements across matrix rows are loaded only once.
-The partial sums resulting from computations are temporarily stored within dedicated result units, which subsequently transfer final computed results either externally or write them back into the HBM storage.
-This design strategy significantly enhances computational efficiency by optimizing data locality and maximizing parallelism within the HBM-PIM subsystem.
+The partial sums resulting from computations are temporarily stored within dedicated result units, which subsequently either transfer the final results externally or write them back into HBM storage.
+Furthermore, PIM-aware scheduling ensures execution without violating intrinsic DRAM refresh timing constraints.
+Overall, by improving data locality, reducing redundant data movement, and exploiting bank-level parallelism, the proposed design significantly enhances the computational efficiency of the HBM-PIM subsystem.

 In summary, the proposed heterogeneous architecture of HPIM efficiently partitions computation across SRAM-PIM and HBM-PIM subsystems based on latency sensitivity and bandwidth demands.
 SRAM-PIM emphasizes low-latency, versatile computation for GEMM, GEMV, and nonlinear operations, while HBM-PIM focuses on maximizing internal memory bandwidth for weight-intensive GEMV operations.
 Coordinated by a centralized instruction scheduler and optimized by the compiler, this synergistic design significantly enhances performance, efficiency, and scalability for single-batch LLM inference.